khaledghobashy/uraeus_mbd/README.md

 # URAEUS MBD

-An open-source framework for the modeling, simulation and visualization of constrained multi-body systems.
+**An open-source framework for the modeling, simulation and visualization of constrained multi-body systems.**

----

-## Description

-The **uraeus.mbd** is an open-source framework for modeling, simulation and visualization of constrained multi-body systems.

 A multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
 Practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems [1].

-This repository aims to provide a continuously updated database of multi-body systems' models, that are developed using the **uraeus.mbd** open-source framework.
-The goal is to provide various modeling examples that walks through the typical modeling process that the tool adopts in order to make things familiar.

 ---